-Called as Stewards of Creation…
+Called as Stewards of Creation

-For over 50 years, Environmental Stewardship has been a core value of our mission.
+For over 50 years, Environmental stewardship has been a core value of our mission.
 Camp Hanover’s founding director, Rev. John Ensign, set out a vision for an outdoor ministry that highlights an awareness of creation and all of its interdependencies, as well as an awareness of our dependence on that creation as paramount in spiritual development.
 We are urged to acknowledge humankind’s role in both environmental degradation and restoration, and, in the words of Rev. Ensign, “To develop a deep sense of stewardship in relation to our natural resources, and to our bodies, our abilities, and our lives.”
 This is a call to honor all of creation, including ourselves as part of it.

-For summer campers, GoodPastures is an opportunity to connect with nature more deeply and spiritually while participating in a community devoted to earth care.
+Connect with nature more deeply and spiritually while participating in a community devoted to earth care.

 Observe and explore science concepts in our giant outdoor classroom.

 In addition to all of the wild creatures who live on Camp Hanover’s 600 acres, we have a few friends that are under our intentional care and keeping.
 Learn about them below.
 Next time you’re here, we hope you’ll meet them in person.

 Camp Tomato is an overnight outdoor education weekend for 4th graders at John Gandy and Elmont Elementary Schools.

 Students get their hands dirty while learning… literally!
 Activities can include:

 - planting seeds and learning about agriculture

 - testing water quality using water from Camp Hanover’s lake